bearmug/erlang-pure-migrations/README.md

 [![Coverage Status](https://coveralls.io/repos/github/bearmug/erlang-pure-migrations/badge.svg?branch=master)](https://coveralls.io/github/bearmug/erlang-pure-migrations?branch=master)
 [![Hex.pm](https://img.shields.io/hexpm/v/pure_migrations.svg)](https://hex.pm/packages/pure_migrations)

-Migrate your Erlang application PostgreSQL or MySQL database with no effort.
+Migrate your PostgreSQL or MySQL database from Erlang code with no effort.
 This amazing toolkit has [one and only](https://en.wikipedia.org/wiki/Unix_philosophy) purpose - consistently upgrade database schema, using Erlang stack and plain SQL.
 Feel free to run it with any PostgreSQL/MySQL Erlang driver (and see